 R is a statistical programming language and a software environment.
 First released in 1993, it focuses on statistical computing and data visualization.
 R has powerful graphics, offers cross-platform compatibility, and doesn't need a compiler.
 Also, it has a robust ecosystem with extensive statistical packages.
 These include ggplot2, Leaflet, and Plotly.
 R is also great for building statistical models and creating graphics.

 As the data visualization market grows, there are countless tools developed.
-Most of them have a business intelligence approach.
+Most of them have a Business Intelligence approach.
 These help users create automatic dashboards.
 Further, they allow tracking KPIs and interpreting results.
 This section will describe some of the most popular data visualization available.

 Released by Microsoft in 2014, Power BI is a scalable business intelligence platform.
 Power BI offers real-time analytics and trend analysis.
 As expected, it integrates with various Microsoft products and services.
 One of its most relevant features is its end-to-end data protection.

 Power BI has a mobile app and is easy to learn for Excel users.
 The platform supports many backend databases, including Teradata, PostgreSQL, Oracle, and Google Analytics.
 On the downside, Power BI uses a lot of CPU, and its desktop version is incompatible with Mac.
 It also isn't possible to work with many varied data sets.
-Power BI offers Pro and Premium versions.
-You can find more about them here.

 Tableau is an extremely popular data visualization and analytics platform.
 One of its most popular features is how fast it outputs graphical representations.
 Tableau is powerful and flexible.
 You can quickly build visualizations with this tool with top-class performance.
 The platform has Salesforce's backup and Slack integration.
 Unfortunately, Tableau has a steep learning curve and can be a bit pricey.
-You can take a look at its plans and pricing here.

 This tool uses AI to help users learn and use data efficiently.
 Qlik Sense includes an associative data analytics engine and scalable multi-cloud architecture.
 The tool has automated action triggers, a drag-and-drop interface, and AI insights.
 Also, it offers search and conversational analytics and a mobile version.
 On the downside, Qlik's user interface might need some work.
 You can request a free trial, after which you can visit their pricing site.